 In rocky conditions such as this site, it is always a challenge to drill a cave – Ovid’s cave is small, extending about 20 feet into the almost solid rock hillside.
 Their tiny cellar stores two vintages at a time.
 The winery is entirely gravity flow.

 Their focus is on several wines each year including two estate red wines, Hexameter and the Napa Valley Red Wine.
-In addition, intriguing wines bottled under “Experiment” are created each year – always differing in the type of blends, varieties and winemaking practices used including sometimes the size of barrels.
+In addition, intriguing wines bottled under “Experiment” are created each year – always differing in the type of blends, varieties, vineyard sites and winemaking practices used, including sometimes the size of barrels.
 Highly unique to the Napa Valley, this is exciting for both the winemaking team and for their mailing list members (who always have something new to enjoy each year).
 Ovid’s total annual production is typically 1000 to 1200 cases.

-While Ovid is known for their estate reds, it would be a mistake to overlook this wine: the Ovid Experiment, No. W 3.6 2016 California White Wine is highly unique blend crafted from varieties mostly sourced outside of the Napa Valley including from the Sierra foothills.
+While Ovid is known for their estate reds, it would be a mistake to overlook the Ovid Experiment White Wine.
+No. W 3.6 2016 California White Wine is highly unique blend crafted from varieties mostly sourced outside of the Napa Valley including from the Sierra foothills.
 This vintage includes Sauvignon Blanc, Grenache Blanc, Albariño, Viognier, Roussane, and Albariño – a France, meets Italy meets Spain blend if you will.
 This wine was fermented slow and cold in barrel – in part of showcase aromatics.
 The bouquet initially shows notes of lemon/lime zest, passion fruit and citrus blossom but as it opens, offers appealing tropical aromas that are mostly floral in nature including honeysuckle.
 Well balanced, the wine is seamless in its presentation.
 Carries weight but is not heavy, a nice texture that glides across the palate.
 Flavors of mandarin are complemented by a steely mineral note on the finish.
 Good acidity.
+Every year the identification numbers change – W stands for a white wine, the first number in the sequence is the release number and the last number is the number of the vintage.

-The Ovid 2015 Hexameter Red Wine highlights their estate Cabernet Franc (this vintage is a blend of 65% Cabernet Franc, 21% Cabernet Sauvignon, 10% Merlot and 4% Petit Verdot).
+The 2015 OVID Hexameter Red Wine highlights their estate Cabernet Franc (this vintage is a blend of 65% Cabernet Franc, 21% Cabernet Sauvignon, 10% Merlot and 4% Petit Verdot).
 Shows an elegance yet a ripeness at the same time on the bouquet.
 Also notes of black olive, mocha, truffles and darker spices.
 Rounded on the entry, fairly plush across the palate – everything about this wine is harmonious.
 The texture of the tannins are appealing to – firm, yet fine grained they linger softly on the finish.
 Drinks very well young; this is definitely a wine worth seeking out.
+The first vintage of Hexameter was in 2009.

-The Ovid Napa Valley 2014 Red Wine is aromatically generous, showing blackberry, tobacco leaf, mocha, an elegant aged cedar nuance and accents of darker baking spices.
+The 2014 OVID Red Wine is aromatically generous, showing blackberry, tobacco leaf, mocha, an elegant aged cedar nuance and accents of darker baking spices.
 Well-layered on the palate featuring more dark fruit then red fruits (plum and dark cherry).
 A noticeable juicy characteristic on the palate – big but balanced the firm and slightly dusty tannins linger for some time on this well-structured finish.

 Some of the wine labels include Latin phrases with English translations.
 Both Dana and Mark have amassed an impressive collection of classical literature – some of which is housed within the winery.
 Mark and Dana have certainly left their ‘imprint’ and philosophy on the winery operations; the transition in majority ownership has has not changed the overall production, wine making philosophy and vision for the property.